hybridgroup/artoo-digispark/README.md

 # Artoo Adaptor For Digispark

-This repository contains the Artoo (http://artoo.io/) adaptor for the Digispark (http://www.kickstarter.com/projects/digistump/digispark-the-tiny-arduino-enabled-usb-dev-board) ATTiny-based USB development board, that has the Little Wire (http://littlewire.cc/) protocol firmware installed.
+This repository contains the Artoo (http://artoo.io/) adaptor for the Digispark (http://www.kickstarter.com/projects/digistump/digispark-the-tiny-arduino-enabled-usb-dev-board) ATTiny-based USB development board with the Little Wire (http://littlewire.cc/) protocol firmware installed.

 Artoo is a open source micro-framework for robotics using Ruby.